odhran-kainos/blog/post/11 - Build your own Command Line with ANSI escape codes.md

 escape codes].
 These are special codes that your program can print in order to give the terminal instructions.
 Various terminals support different subsets of these codes, and it's difficult to find a "authoritative" list of what every code does.
+Wikipedia has a [reasonable listing](https://en.wikipedia.org/wiki/ANSI_escape_code#CSI_codes) of them, as do many other sites.

-Nevertheless, it's possible to write programs that make use of ANSI escape codes, and at least will work on common Unix systems like Ubuntu or OS-X (though not Windows, which I won't cover here and is its own adventure!):
+Nevertheless, it's possible to write programs that make use of ANSI escape codes, and at least will work on common Unix systems like Ubuntu or OS-X (though not Windows, which I won't cover here and is its own adventure!).
+This post will explore the basics of what Ansi escape codes exist, and demonstrate how to use them to write your own interactive command-line from first
+principles:

 - [Rich Text](#rich-text)
     - [Colors](#colors)